 4. Where to Eat in Tulum

 Mexican food is one of my favorite cuisines, and Tulum did not disappoint.
-You’ll find plenty of non-Mexican restaurants there as well, from Indian to Italian to Argentinian.
+You’ll also find plenty of non-Mexican restaurants there, from Indian to Italian to Argentinian.
 But if you’re looking for authentic and delicious regional food, here are my recommendations for where to eat in Tulum on a budget:

-If you’re in town for lunch or dinner, stop by Burrito Amor and Batey.
+Stop by Burrito Amor and Batey if you’re in town for lunch or dinner.
 Burrito Amor’s commitment to clean eating, less waste, and a menu that anyone can order from, regardless of dietary restrictions, makes you feel good about ordering there.
 Oh, and the burritos are amazing, so there’s that.

 Batey is more of a bar than a restaurant – a mojito bar, to be exact.
-While you can order tapas, the real star of the show is the sugar cane press they’ve built into a hollowed-out old VW bug.
-It’s crazy but awesome and the fresh sugar cane makes the most intense mojitos.
+While you can order tapas, the show’s real star is the sugar cane press they’ve built into a hollowed-out old VW bug.
+It’s crazy but awesome, and the fresh sugar cane makes the most intense mojitos.

 Food Tours & Classes in Tulum: